MichaelP84/Projects/neural_network_scratch/README.md

 ### Description

-Matrix math and manipulation was handeled by Numpy, and the dataset was handeled with Pandas.
+Matrix math and manipulation was handeled by Numpy, and the dataset was handled with Pandas.